nttgin/BGPalerter/README.md

 1. git clone this repo

-2. execute `yarn` to install all dependencies
+2. execute `yarn` to install all dependencies (<a href="https://yarnpkg.com/lang/en/docs/install">Installing Yarn</a>)

-3. run `npm watch-and-serve` to run the application.
+3. run `npm run-script watch-and-serve` to run the application.
 At every file change it will self-reload.

 ### npm commands

-* `npm watch-and serve` to run the application from source code and monitor for file changes
+* `npm run-script watch-and-serve` to run the application from source code and monitor for file changes

-* `npm serve` to run the application from the source
+* `npm run-script serve` to run the application from the source

-* `npm test` to run the tests
+* `npm run-script test` to run the tests

-* `npm build` to compile and buil native applications
+* `npm run-script build` to compile and buil native applications

 ### Composition